apify-projects/store-gpt-scraper/pay-per-result-actor/README.md

 You can skip pages from the output by asking GPT to answer with `skip this page`, for example:

-- "Summarize this page into three sentences.
+- "Summarize this page in three sentences.
 If the page is about proxies, answer with 'skip this page'.".

 ### Structured data answer with JSON [DEPRECATED]